 - Incorporate the key messages in all of your communications outlets – press releases/boiler plates, fact sheets and backgrounders, social media, media interviews, signage, etc.

 - If you don’t yet have one, write a PR plan.
 You’d be surprised how many companies don’t have one.
 Your plan doesn’t need to be exhaustive, just specific about the things you want to achieve and how you will achieve them.
-Start with a background or situation analysis section (this is where you include any research), then write your objectives and any measureable goals.
+Start with a background or situation analysis section (this is where you include any research), then write your objectives and any measurable goals.
 Develop strategies for reaching those objectives and goals, and identify a few specific tactics for getting there.
 Include time to track and measure results.

 - If you don’t yet have one, write a crisis plan.
 Every industry – and every client we work with – has the potential for a crisis.
 Make sure you are prepared by identifying the issues most likely to escalate to crisis.
 Identify your Crisis Action Team and write your plan.